Do you want to grow your social media followers easily? And are you struggling to attract your ideal audience?

 - Industry-specific message boards

 When you’ve found communities that align with your business, get involved by offering tips, help, and advice.
-Through sharing helpful information with no strings attached, you’re showing you’re an expert on your topic.
-And it’s natural for people to want to follow you to see what else you can help them with and to keep up with your updates.
+By sharing helpful information with no strings attached, you’re showing you’re an expert on your topic.

 23. Answer Relevant Questions